danpeirce/xpress-pic18f46k42/README.md

     and PuTTY can be used to control the robot and check sensor readings.

-The menu meantioned in list item 3. looks as follows:
+The menu mentioned in list item 3. looks as follows:

 ![](images/menu-basic3.png)